mohsinkhan85090/DSA-Solutions/README.md

 Approach: Use prefix sum technique.
 Start with the first element as it is, then for each index i, add nums[i] to the previous running sum.
 Time complexity: O(n)
 Space complexity: O(1) if done in-place, O(n) if using a separate array.
 File:Array&String/runningsum.java
 Example: Input: nums = [1,2,3,4]
          Output:  [1,3,6,10]

 2. Find Pivot Index (LeetCode 724)
-Problem:
-Find the pivot index of the array where the sum of the numbers on the left is equal to the sum of the numbers on the right.
+Problem:Find the pivot index of the array where the sum of the numbers on the left is equal to the sum of the numbers on the right.
 If no such index exists, return -1.
 If there are multiple pivot indexes, return the leftmost one.
 Time Complexity: O(n)
 Space Complexity: O(1)
 File: Array&String/FindPivotIndex.java
 Example:Input: nums = [1,7,3,6,5,6]
 Output: 3